 High Performance with Low power consumption

-If you run the rice cooker for an hour daily and the rate of electricity is Rs 8/ unit, you may get a bill around Rs 168/ month only for it.
+If you run the cooker for an hour daily and the rate of electricity is Rs 8/ unit, you may get a bill around Rs 168/ month only for it.
 Whereas, if you use a gas oven, the expense can be 4 to 5 times of it.
-This is why this product is the best rice cooker in India
+This is why this product is the most useful rice cooker in the Indian market.

 • 1.8 L Capacity